Disease Guide ·Lordosis ·2026

 Symptoms - What to Watch For

-Visible dip or sway in the lower back — the spine curves inward more than normal.
-In mild cases, the cat may appear to have an exaggerated posture but functions normally.
-Moderate cases: shortened torso, difficulty running, stiff gait.
-Severe cases: breathing difficulty from compressed chest cavity, stunted growth, inability to exercise, pain, and organ compression.
-Kittens with severe lordosis may fail to thrive.
+Visible dip in lower back.
+Mild: exaggerated posture, normal function.
+Moderate: shortened torso, difficulty running, stiff gait.
+Severe: breathing difficulty, stunted growth, inability to exercise, pain, organ compression.
 Severe cases show breathing difficulty and failure to thrive

 Diagnosis - $200-$400